mcosovic/FactorGraph.jl/docs/src/man/theoreticalInference.md

 ---

 ### [Message passing schedule]  (@id MessagePassingSchedule)
-The message passing algorithm is an iterative algorithm, and requires a message-passing schedule.
-Typically, the message updating schedule can be implemented using:
+The GBP or BP is an iterative algorithm, and requires a message-passing schedule.
+Typically, the message updating procedure can be implemented using:
- - synchronous, or
+ - synchronous schedule, or
- - forward-backward message passing.
+ - forward-backward schedule.

 #### [Synchronous message passing schedule]  (@id synchronousSchedule)
 The scheduling where messages from variable to factor nodes, and messages from factor nodes to variable nodes, are updated in parallel in respective half-iterations, is known as synchronous scheduling.
 Synchronous scheduling updates all messages in a given iteration using the output of the previous iteration as an input.
 The synchronous scheduling allows inference for an arbitrary factor graph structure.